dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     ![IoT Gateway Ethernet and Power](images/01080-IoTGatewayEthernetAndPower.png)

 1. Press the power button on the IoT Gateway to boot it.
 It will take about two minutes or so for the device to boot.
-Once it has booted the default Node-RED flow on the gateway will run and display the Gateway's IP Address on the LCD panel attached to the Arduion 101.  ***The IP Address displayed is the IP Address of your Intel IoT Gateway NUC.
+Once it has booted the default Node-RED flow on the gateway will run and display the Gateway's IP Address on the LCD panel attached to the Arduino 101.  ***The IP Address displayed is the IP Address of your Intel IoT Gateway NUC.
 You will use this to attach to your gateway throughout the rest of this lab.***

     ![IP Address on LCD Panel](images/01090-IPAddressOnLCD.png)